pdovhomilja/nextcrm-app/README.md

 # NextCRM

 NextCRM is a CRM build on top of the Next.JS 13.4 using TypeScript, great UI library shadcn, Prisma and MongoDB as a database.
-Uploadthings as a S3 blob for document storage.
+Upload things as a S3 blob for document storage.

 ## Online Demo

-You can try it here [demo.nextcrm.io](https://demo.nextcrm.io), login via google account or create new user and password
+You can try it here [demo.nextcrm.io](https://demo.nextcrm.io), login via Google account or create new user and password.

 ## What we used to build it